columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 ```

 - The actual creation of the weights to be applied in the histogramms after the selection should be
-done in the ```ProduceColumns``` task, using the stats object created in this task if needed.
+done in the {py:class}`~columnflow.tasks.production.ProduceColumns` task, using the stats object
+created in this task if needed.

 ## Running the SelectEvents task

-The ```SelectEvents``` task runs a specific selection script and saves the created masks for event and
+The {py:class}`~columnflow.tasks.selection.SelectEvents` task runs a specific selection script and
-objects selections in a parquet file, as well as the statistics of the selection in a json file.
+saves the created masks for event and objects selections in a parquet file, as well as the
+statistics of the selection in a json file.

 While it is possible to see all the arguments and their explanation for this task using
 ```law run SelectEvents --help```, the only argument created specifically for this task is the
 ```--selector``` argument, through which the exposed {py:class}`~columnflow.selection.Selector` to
 be used can be chosen.

-The masks created by this task are then used by the ```ReduceEvents``` task to reduce the number of
+The masks created by this task are then used by the
+{py:class}`~columnflow.tasks.reduction.ReduceEvents` task to reduce the number of
 events (see the ```steps``` argument for the {py:class}`~columnflow.selection.SelectionResult`) and
 create/update new columns/fields with only the selected objects (see the ```objects``` argument for
 the {py:class}`~columnflow.selection.SelectionResult`).
 The saved statistics are used e.g. for the